dotnet/docs/docs/architecture/cloud-native/communication-patterns.md

 [!INCLUDE [book-preview](../../../includes/book-preview.md)]

 When constructing a cloud-native system, communication becomes a significant design decision.
-How does a front-end client application communicate with a backend microservice?
-How do backend microservices communicate with each other?
+How does a front-end client application communicate with a back-end microservice?
+How do back-end microservices communicate with each other?
 What are the principles, patterns, and best practices to consider when implementing communication in cloud-native applications?

 ## Communication considerations